bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 The Readline library also provides a number of useful default shortcuts.

-- Go to the beginning of the current line.
+- Go to the beginning of the line.

     ```sh
     Control-a
     ```

-- Go to the end of the current line.
+- Go to the end of the line.

     ```sh
     Control-e
     ```

-- Go back one word on the current line.
+- Go back one word.

     ```sh
     Alt-b
     ```

-- Go forward one word on the current line.
+- Go forward one word.

     ```sh
     Alt-f
+    ```

+- Delete backward one word.

+    ```sh
+    Alt-Backspace
+    ```

+- Delete forward one word.

+    ```viml
+    Alt-d
     ```

 - Search back through history.